Mina-Rahmanian/Databases-and-SQL-for-Data-Science-Python-/README.md

 To run the notebook:
 1. Ensure you have Python, Pandas, SQLite, and Jupyter installed.
 2. Clone this repository.
-3. Open the notebook and execute cells to load data, perform analysis, and answer assignment questions.
+3. Open the notebook and execute cells to load data, perform analysis, and answer project questions.

 ## Assignment Problems